Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 ## Pros

 * Smaller, more productive teams
-* Reduced risk of change
+* Reduced risk of change given isolated microservices
-* Faster software delivery
+* Faster software delivery given it's easier to frequently deploy a small, independent service
-* Lower risk to introduce new technologies
+* Lower risk to introduce new technologies since it only affects a small service
 * Much flexibility in using whatever technology/language is right for the particular piece
-* Lower risks and costs of replacing systems
+* Lower risks and costs of replacing systems since they can more easily be replaced in pieces
-* Reduced costs of migrating and operating in the cloud
+* Reduced costs of migrating and operating in the cloud since they can be migrated in pieces

 ## Cons